git/git.github.io/rev_news/drafts/edition-19.md

 force option.

-Another example is what happens when you have created a new series and made some change to it, but have not yet commited anything, and you want to detach from it or checkout a new series.
+Another example is what happens when you have created a new series and made some change to it, but have not yet committed anything, and you want to detach from it or checkout a new series.

 Git has the notion of an "unborn branch", as, when you create a repo,